axelarnetwork/interchain-token-service/DESIGN.md

 ### `INTERCHAIN_TRANSFER`

 This message is used to transfer tokens between chains.
-The tokens are handled appropriately on the source chain (lock/burn etc.), and then this message is sent to the ITS contract on the remote chain which sends the tokens to the destination address.
+The tokens are handled appropriately on the source chain (lock/burn etc.), and then this message is sent to the ITS contract on the remote chain which sent the tokens to the destination address.

 | Name                | Type      | Description                                                                                               |
 | ------------------- | --------- | --------------------------------------------------------------------------------------------------------- |